Nithin1729S/X_DAPP/README.md

 ## Live Demo

-Visit the live version of the Web3 Vault dApp [here](https://x-nine-gold.vercel.app).
+Visit the live version of the X dApp [here](https://x-nine-gold.vercel.app).

 ## Demo of the Project
-Experience the functionality of our Web3 Vault dApp by watching the demo
+Experience the functionality of dApp by watching the demo